WombatRancher/tripsit-dev/README.md

 The bot will not work without these servers \
 https://discord.gg/Y5ErzrbPTj \
 https://discord.gg/bxbYqH5xFe

+# Codespaces Setup
+**Note: If you do this, you don't need to do the Windows/Linux setup.**
+## Setup the environment
+In this repo, click the green "Code" button, and then click "Open with Codespaces" \
+This will create a new Codespace for you, which is a cloud-based development environment \
+It will take a few minutes to set up, go get a coffee or something!

+## Setup your IDE
+When the codespace has been set up, enable NPM Scripts menu \
+In the Explorer, click the three dots and enable 'NPM Scripts' \
+Click on the tripsit-dev.code-workspace file and then click the green "Open Workspace" button \
+Once in the workspace, open a new terminal in the tripsit-discord-bot folder \
+Set up your .env file by copying the .env.example file

+> cp .env.example .env

+Modify the .env file to include your bot token and client ID from above. \
+**Remember: Any modifications to the .env file will require you to rebuild the bot** \
+Scroll to the @tripsit/tripsit-discord-bot section and run the 'docker-rebuild' script \
+**Don't do this yet, just remember that this is how you rebuild the bot.**

+## Start the bot and database
+Run the @tripsit/up command from NPM Scripts: This will build the containers and start the bot and the DB. \
+If everything goes right, your bot should join the Dev and Two Emoji guilds. \

+## Populate the database
+The database is ready, but not populated. \
+Run the @http-api/reset-db command to create the database and populate it with data. \
+**This is a 1:1 copy of TripSit's production database.
+It contains all the drugs, aliases, and interactions.** \
+This is *your* personal development database: any changes you make here do not impact production. \
+If you ever feel like you messed up the database, just run the @http-api/reset-db command again.

+## Watch the logs
+Run the @tripsit/tripbotLogs npm script to see the logs from the bot.

+# Troubleshooting
+**"Unknown guild" error** \
+If you get this error, it means the bot is trying to access a guild that it's not in. \
+Make sure you and the bot are in the Dev guild and two Emoji guilds.

+**"Unknown Emoji" error** \
+If you get this error, it means the bot is trying to access an emoji that it doesn't have access to. \
+Make sure you and the bot are in the two Emoji guilds.

+**"Unknown permissions" error** \
+If you get this error, it depends on the command being used, but it means permissions are not right. \
+Make sure the bot has the Tripbot Dev role in the Dev guild, talk to Moonbear if it doesn't.

+**Things don't seem like they're running?** \
+Try the @tripsit/up NPM script.
+This will rebuild the containers and start the bot/db. \
+Things seem *really* messed up? \
+Try the @tripsit/clean command.
+This will remove all repos, containers and images, and then rebuild them from scratch.  \
+**Everything in the /repos folder will be deleted, save your .env file!!!**

+# Only continue if the above doesn't work and you've talked to Moonbear, or you just like doing things the hard way

 # Windows Setup
 **Install Windows Subsystem for Linux (WSL) and Ubuntu 20.14.04 LTS** \